begoodorbelucky/TormentasDeNovembro/README.md

 # Deployment

-- The code for this website was written on [CodeAnywhere](https://codeanywhere.com/), which was then commited and pushed to [Github](https://github.com/).
+- The code for this website was written on [CodeAnywhere](https://codeanywhere.com/), which was then committed and pushed to [Github](https://github.com/).

 # Credits